isomerpages/moe-innovapri/_partnerships/Innova Alumni Club (IAC)/IAC Guiding Principles.md

 Alumni members will:

-*         To be mentors and role models for students, past and present
+*   &nbsp;&nbsp;&nbsp; &nbsp; To be mentors and role models for students, past and present
-*         To play a supportive role in carrying out the aims and objectives of the school
+*   &nbsp; &nbsp; &nbsp; To play a supportive role in carrying out the aims and objectives of the school
-*         To be champions of the school’s identity and heritage so as to foster a strong school spirit
+*   &nbsp; &nbsp; &nbsp; To be champions of the school’s identity and heritage so as to foster a strong school spirit
     across various batches of pupils.

 ##### **Key activities (2020)**

-_**Be a volunteer!**_
+_**Be a volunteer!**_&nbsp;

 	Help distribute CNY hampers.

-		Lend a helping hand at the NAPFA Test.
+		Lend a helping hand at the NAPFA Test.&nbsp;

 _**Join in the gathering!**_